aadarshjha/productivity/README.md

 There are several aspects to the application:

-* The `TODO` list: The `TODO` list allows for up to eight reminders so you can stay focused on the most critical activities.
-The list allows for items to be deleted, added, and edited.
-When editing items, a prompt will be displayed so as to allow for a message to be entered.
-* The `Notetaker`: This aspect of the application utilizes Apple's `x-callback-url` feature to incorporate and create notes into an application called Bear, a simple, markdown based notetaker.
-* The `Sessions` Clock: This portion of the application is unique in that it allows for the user to time themselves on certain critical tasks that may be taxing or lengthy.
-This allows for the user to be aware of how much time there are taking generally on distinct tasks that are needed to be completed.
-* The `Chart`: The `Chart` allows for each `Session` to be recorded in a nice UI/scatterplot.
-THe user can also hover over the data points to get more information to understand their progress on these certain tasks.

 <img src = "res/c.png" alt = "First Demo Image/>
 <img src = "res/d.png" alt = "First Demo Image/>